Proteomics Core Facility - Thiede

-The proteomics group provides service and performs independent research on method development to study cancer.
+The proteomics group provides service and performs independent research on method development.

 Proteomics service offered by the core facility can be found here.

 The proteomics facility at IBV is part of the National network of Advanced Proteomics Infrastructure (NAPI).